stuartlynne/racedb_qlmux/racedb_qllabels/README.md

 ## Backup
-By default the database is backed up to the */racedb-data/* directory every time the container is started.
+The database is not backed up to the */racedb-data/* directory every time the container is started.

-This can be disabled by setting creating a file:
+This can be disabled by removing this file:
 ```
-    */racedb-data/.nobackup*
+    ./racedb-data/.NOBACKUP
 ```

 ## csrf.py